Relocation Guide

 Americans moving to Europe — complete visa and relocation guide

 If you are thinking about how to move to Europe from America, you are in large company.
-The number of Americans choosing to make this move has reached record highs, and 2026 is shaping up to be another banner year.
-Lower cost of living, universal healthcare, real work-life balance, walkable cities, safer streets, and a path to an EU passport — the reasons keep stacking up.
+The number of Americans choosing to move to Europe from America has reached record highs, and 2026 is shaping up to be another banner year.
+Lower cost of living, universal healthcare, real work-life balance, walkable cities, safer streets, and a path to an EU passport — the reasons Americans move to Europe from America keep stacking up.

 But the practical side is where most people get stuck.
 You cannot just book a flight and stay.
 If you want to move to Europe from America legally, you need a visa, a plan, and a country.
-This guide breaks down exactly how to do it in 2026: the best countries, the best visa routes, what it costs, and how to choose.
+This guide breaks down exactly how to move to Europe from America in 2026: the best countries, the best visa routes, what it costs, and how to choose.

 Why Americans Move to Europe from America

+Before choosing a country, it helps to understand why so many Americans now move to Europe from America.
 The drivers are remarkably consistent across retirees, remote workers, founders, and families.

 1